deanwilson/puppetforge-prometheus-exporter/README.md

 ## Usage

+### Command line

     puppetforge-exporter.rb deanwilson

 ![Metrics Gateway with Puppetforge Prometheus Pushgateway Exporter metrics](/images/puppetforge-exporter-metrics-webui.png "Metrics Gateway with Puppetforge Prometheus Pushgateway Exporter metrics")

+### Docker image

+To run `puppetforge-exporter.rb` with docker, using all the default values including only checking my PuppetForge user name:

+    docker run --net host --rm deanwilson/puppetforge-prometheus-exporter:latest

+The minumum configuration you will probably need is to change `PUPPETFORGE_EXPORTER_USERS` to point at your own use.
+This can be done by rebuilding the docker images, specifying the `--users` flag or passing a custom `PUPPETFORGE_EXPORTER_USERS` environment variable.

+    docker run --net host --env PUPPETFORGE_EXPORTER_USERS=cnafsd --rm deanwilson/puppetforge-prometheus-exporter:latest

+    docker run --net host --rm deanwilson/puppetforge-prometheus-exporter:latest --users cnafsd

+The Configuration section contains more information on which settings you can change.

 ## Configuration

 ### Pushgateway

-You can configure the remote pushgateway to send the metrics to via commandline switches or environment variables.
+You can configure which remote pushgateway to send metrics to via commandline switches or environment variables.
 If both are specified the switches take precedence.